julien6/CybMASDE/wiki/docs/getting-started.md

 ## 🧩 8.
 Next Steps

-Congratulations — you’ve successfully created and executed your first CybMASDE project! 🎉
+Congratulations, you’ve successfully created and executed your first CybMASDE project! 🎉

 You can now explore: